Rules Related To 'chrony'

 Rationale

 Depending on the infrastructure being used the pool directive may not be supported.
+Using the server directive allows for better control of where the system gets time data from.

 A remote time server for Chrony is configured